 (c) any other matters the Commissioner considers relevant.

-(2) However, a corporation cannot be excluded from a group if it is related, within the meaning of section 50 of the Corporations Act, to another corporation which is a member of the group.
+(2) However, a corporation cannot be excluded from a group if it and another corporation which is a member of the group are related bodies corporate.

 (3) An application for exclusion must —